-Numerous former Ohio State stars could be on the move this week as NFL free agency begins.
+Numerous former Ohio State stars are on the move in NFL free agency.

-In total, 25 players who completed their college careers at Ohio State and were with NFL teams last season will be on the free agent market as it opens.
-The full list of Buckeyes who are set to become free agents can be found in the table below, which we will update as each of them sign new contracts.
+In total, 25 players who completed their college careers at Ohio State and were with NFL teams last season became free agents when the market opened in March.
+The full list of Buckeyes on this year’s free agent market can be found in the table below, which we’re updating as each of them sign new contracts.

 Pos | Player | 2025 Team | Contract | 2024 Team |